 In short, anyone who has a seller account needs to be concerned about the Amazon seller terms of service.
 You need to follow these guidelines if you are:

-Besides, businesses that make use of Buyer-Seller Messaging service should know what they can or what they can’t do with the service.
+Besides, businesses that make use of the Buyer-Seller Messaging service should know what they can or can’t do with the service.

 What happens when you flout Amazon’s terms of service?